WHAT ARE THE DATES OF THE 2019 NEWCASTLE WRITERS FESTIVAL?

 WHERE CAN I ENQUIRE ABOUT LOST PROPERTY?

-All lost property from the festival will be available at the Information Desk in Wheeler Place, outside the Civic Theatre.
+All lost property from the festival will be available at the Information Desk in City Hall, outside the Concert Hall.
 After the festival, lost property will be left with the staff of the Newcastle City Hall.
 If you lost something at the venue, please phone them on (02) 4974 2166 and tell them:

 If you have questions unanswered by this FAQ page, please Contact Us – firstname.lastname@example.org